renatoagds/didomi-challenge/README.md

 It correctly bundles React in production mode and optimizes the build for the best performance.

 The build is minified, and the filenames include the hashes.
-Your app is ready to be deployed!

 To preview the bundle generated on `dist` folder, run: